The Hokitika Gorge Walk (2026 Guide)

 How hard is the Hokitika Gorge walk?

-Not only is the track on the Hokitika Gorge walk not too long, but it is also mostly flat and very well maintained.
+Not only is the track not too long, but it’s also mostly flat and very well maintained.

 Only gaining around 40 metres of height throughout the whole track, this walk is family friendly and appropriate for all ages.

 There are two swing bridges that connect each side of the gorge.
 These are in great condition and do not have much of a swing to them.
-They do sit about 10 meters above the river in the gorge so be cautious if someone in your group is afraid of heights.
+They sit about 10 meters above the river, so be cautious if someone in your group is afraid of heights.

 Is the Hokitika Gorge Walk WHeelchair Accessible?